Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Summary and Conclusions

 \section{Summary and Conclusions}

 In this work, we calculate light curves of radio emission produced by the interaction between SN ejecta and a distribution of dense CSM.
-To generate this dense CSM, we model the mass transfer history of binary systems consisting of a stripped star with a low-mass companion, which may be a compact object or a main sequence star; these systems represent likely progenitors of hydrogen-poor CCSNe.
+To generate this dense CSM, we model the mass transfer history of binary systems consisting of a stripped star with a low-mass compact companion; these systems represent likely progenitors of hydrogen-poor CCSNe.
 We consider non-conservative mass transfer that forms a circumbinary outflow, which we find is typically lost at rates of $\sim 10^{-4}\, M_{\odot}\, \rm{yr}^{-1}$.
 Thus, the CSM density profiles of our models are typically orders of magnitude denser than that created by stellar winds, and for lower-mass progenitors can exhibit features such as detached shells.

 We find that the interaction between SN ejecta and dense CSM originating from binary mass transfer can give rise to highly luminous radio emission.
 Our radio light curves at 3 GHz peak at $L_{\nu}\sim 10^{27}$--$10^{29}~\mathrm{erg}\, \mathrm{s}^{-1}\, \mathrm{Hz}^{-1}$ on timescales of years.
 Different assumptions for the asymmetry of the CSM, as well as reasonable values for the fractions of shock energy density in magnetic fields $\epsilon_B$ and relativistic electrons $\epsilon_E$, all produce bright emission at late times that is comparable to observed radio emission from a sample of H-poor events at a few--$ 20$ yr.